JMDKC/jmdkc.github.io/_posts/2018-11-18-kubin-lenbachhaus.md

 title: Phantastisch!
 Alfred Kubin und der Blaue Reiter | Lenbachhaus
 ---

 Alfred Kubin had a pretty standard upbringing, when you consider his predilection for the grotesque.
-Bouncing between mental health problems, a sexual encounter with a pregnant woman when he was 11, and a (failed) suicide-by-shotgun attempt on his mother’s grave, he found lasting fame after graduating with sickly macabre little pen-and-ink drawings, depicting torture, devils, and death.
+Bouncing between mental health problems, a sexual encounter with a pregnant woman when he was 11, and a (failed) suicide-by-shotgun attempt on his mother’s grave, he found lasting fame just after graduating with sickly macabre little pen-and-ink drawings, depicting torture, devils, and death.
 There’s a great selection on show at [Phantastisch!
 Alfred Kubin und Der Blaue Reiter](https://www.lenbachhaus.de/ausstellungen/phantastisch-alfred-kubin-und-der-blaue-reiter/), an exhibition currently running at the Lenbachhaus in Munich.

 I found the work pictured below, *Macht* (or, *Power*), the most disturbing of all.
 A huge powerful sea lion triumphantly lords it over a huge pile of skulls - bird, mammal and possibly human.
 A mass murderer, now at the top of the heap.
 And proud of it.